PearsonWidrig DanceTheater

 Their best-known work is "Ordinary Festivals", which has been seen by over 18,000 people on three continents.
 The New York Times called it "most amazing! most enjoyable!"
-The company employs dance, text, and video to explore ideas ranging from the socio-political—in "Katrina, Katrina: Love Letters to New Orleans" (“Heart-wrenching and wryly comic” [The Washington Post]) -- to the poetic—in "Thaw" (“Carries enough everyday magic for several productions”—Eva Yaa Asantewaa) -- to the mystical piece "The Return of Lot’s Wife" ("unfolds with the pulsating rhythm of a carefully crafted poem" [The Daily Gazette, Schenectady, New York]).
+The company employs dance, text, and video to explore ideas such as the socio-political—in "Katrina, Katrina: Love Letters to New Orleans" (“Heart-wrenching and wryly comic” [The Washington Post]), the poetic—in "Thaw" (“Carries enough everyday magic for several productions”—Eva Yaa Asantewaa), and the mystical piece "The Return of Lot’s Wife" ("unfolds with the pulsating rhythm of a carefully crafted poem" [The Daily Gazette, Schenectady, New York]).

 They also do site-specific projects and community dance/theater/video installations.
 This site work has featured rowboats in Central Park, the Great Lawn at Jacob's Pillow, the Eiun-In Buddhist temple in Kyoto, the modern architecture of I. M. Pei’s Portland Museum of Art, and Wave Hill, the bucolic estate in the Bronx.
 Their most recent site-adaptive work, "Paradise Pond", premiered on and around the campus pond at Bates College and involved over 100 festival dancers, community participants, and musicians.
 The work marks the fourth major collaboration with Obie and Bessie Award-winning composer Robert Een.

 Their biggest site-adaptive work, "A Curious Invasion" at Wave Hill, featured 88 performers, 24 haystacks, 10 fans, 5 sprinklers, 4 TV/VCR’s, and 2,000 ice cubes.
 Elizabeth Zimmer of The Village Voice wrote, "In over a decade of watching Wave Hill events, I’ve never had such a good time.
 It really was perfect."
 The piece has also been performed at Gilsland Farm Audubon Sanctuary, Falmouth, Maine, in 1997, commissioned by the Bates Dance Festival; Wave Hill, Bronx, New York in 2001, co-commissioned by Dancing in the Streets and Wave Hill; Dartmouth College, commissioned by the Hopkins Center, Hanover, New Hampshire, in 2003.